 Casio lost some image points in the early 80’s to the mid 90’s because they made a couple of faux pas and lost some credibility by trying to make instruments that were super affordable but turned out to be little more than toys.

 They have really cleaned up their act so you should give them a second look if you have not looked in a while.
 They are quickly becoming a force to be reckoned with in the instrument industry.

+Today Casio is widely known for producing some of the best cheap keyboards and pianos.
 The Privia line is proof positive that Casio can stay true to their affordable roots and still create very impressive instruments.

 Don’t let the price tag fool you.
 Just because you can save does not mean you are going to sacrifice.

 PX-780: The Basics